rust-lang/book/src/ch13-01-closures.md

 The first line shows a function definition, and the second line shows a fully annotated closure definition.
 In the third line, we remove the type annotations from the closure definition.
-In the fourth line, we remove the brackets, which are optional because the closure body has only one expression.
+In the fourth line, we remove the braces, which are optional because the closure body has only one expression.
 These are all valid definitions that will produce the same behavior when they’re called.
 The `add_one_v3` and `add_one_v4` lines require the closures to be evaluated to be